-Terry and his wife, Jean Sparks, who is a rural mail carrier in Wedowee, have four children; Madison Sparks, Thomas Sparks, Robbie Conger, and Michelle Ward and four grandchildren.
+Terry and his wife, Jean Sparks, who is a rural mail carrier in Wedowee, have four children; Madison Sparks, Thomas Sparks, Robbie Conger, and Michelle Conger and four grandchildren.
 They are members of Weathers Heights Church of Christ

-Paul Romine, Funeral Director's Asst.
+Paul Romine, Funeral Director's Assistant

 A lifelong Randolph County resident, Paul has worked as a Funeral Director's assistant for the past several years.
 He and his wife, Robin, have two children, Katie and Justin, and are members of Roanoke Church of Christ.

-Randy Hudson, Funeral Director's Asst.
+Randy Hudson, Funeral Director's Assistant

 Randy is employed with Piedmont Mechanical and has worked in funeral service since 2009.
 He and his wife, Carol, have a son, Jared; daughter-in-law, Loretta; and grandchildren, Tegan Brooks and Sydney Lane.
 Randy is a member of Bethel Baptist Church in Welch, Alabama, and is Fire Chief of Standing Rock Volunteer Fire Department.

-Michelle J. Conger, Secretary
+Michelle J. Conger, Officer Manager

 Michelle grew up in Randolph County where she graduated from Woodland High School in 2000.
 She came to work at Quattlebaum Funeral Home in 2013 after being a stay-at-home mom for two years.
 Michelle and her two children, Clara and Raylan Ward, live in Wedowee.
 She is a member of Rocky Branch Baptist Church.

-Jessica Jacobs, Secretary
+Jessica Jacobs Gibbs, Secretary